icmccorm/cnftools/README.md

 * The tool `gbdhash` uses the [MD5 Hash implementation of Micheal Flyod](https://github.com/CommanderBubble/MD5).
 This is under MIT licence and resides in CNF Tools `lib` folder.

-* Gate feature extraction uses a SAT Solver via the [IPSIR Interface](https://github.com/biotomas/ipasir).
+* Gate feature extraction uses a SAT Solver via the [IPASIR Interface](https://github.com/biotomas/ipasir).
 For this application, CNF Tools use the SAT Solver [CaDiCaL (by Armin Biere)](http://fmv.jku.at/cadical/) which underlies the MIT License.

 ## Publications